 Final Thoughts...

-Sowing seeds directly into cover crop residue can be confusing, but it's pretty straightforward and anyone can do it.
-Don't be intimidated, just plant in it!
+Sowing seeds directly into cover crop residue can be a little intimidating, but it's pretty straightforward and anyone can do it.
+Just go for it and give it a try!

 Don't forget to prep the soil and keep soil surface watered regularly, and you'll have yourself a healthy, thriving garden soon enough my friend.